dhis2/dhis2-docs/src/developer/web-api/tracker-old.md

 >
 >* If you plan to use the tracker endpoints use the new version described in
 >  [Tracker](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-master/tracker.html)
->* If you already use the tracker endpoints in production, please plan to migrate over to the new
+>* If you are still using the deprecated tracker endpoints in production, please plan to migrate
->  version.
-[Migrating to new tracker endpoints](#webapi_tracker_migration) should help you get
+>  over to the new endpoints.
+[Migrating to new tracker endpoints](#webapi_tracker_migration) should
->  started.
-Reach out on the [community of practice](https://community.dhis2.org) if you need
+>  help you get started.
+Reach out on the [community of practice](https://community.dhis2.org) if
->  further assistance.
-NOTE: The feature for data sync(importMode=SYNC) is not implemented in the
+>  you need further assistance.
+NOTE: The feature for data sync(importMode=SYNC) is not implemented
->  new tracker endpoints, and if you are using this feature you will have to postpone the migration
+>  in the new tracker endpoints, and if you are using this feature you will have to postpone the
->  until a new SYNC feature is in place.
+>  migration until a new SYNC feature is in place.

 ## Migrating to new tracker endpoints { #webapi_tracker_migration }